 The museum costs $5 (cash only) and is well worth several hours of my afternoon wandering through town.

-Beeswax, bronze and brews — downtown Joseph, Oregon delivers
+Beeswax, bronze, and brews — downtown Joseph, Oregon, delivers

-The few remaining business hours are spent on the Main Street of Joseph, learning about the extensive bronze craft in the town, including the well-known Valley Bronze Foundry that offers tours every day at 11:00AM.
-Several galleries in town feature local artists and I notice the sculptures gracing every block of the quaint Main Street.
+The few remaining business hours are spent on the Main Street of Joseph, learning about the extensive bronze craft in the town, including the well-known Valley Bronze Foundry that offers tours every day at 11:00 AM.
+Several galleries in town feature local artists, and I notice the sculptures gracing every block of the quaint Main Street.
 From Chief Joseph to a bucking bronco horse, the intricate flows of bronze adorn the town.

 There are tiny boutiques selling beeswax candles and other locally sourced goods, as well as the more typical joints serving up promotional materials that, overall, feel tasteful compared to other tourist traps.
-The shopkeepers are very friendly and I explore the streets, even popping into Stein Distillery for a sample of the local whiskey.
+The shopkeepers are very friendly, and I explore the streets, even popping into Stein Distillery for a sample of the local whiskey.
 The owner of the distillery grows the grain on his ranch nearby.

 I opt for a delicious dinner at The Dog Spot.
 The pet-inspired retail shop offers an eclectic menu of delicious food with brews of both the hop and coffee varieties.
 Since morel mushrooms are in season, I try the shrimp and morel tacos, which are delicately presented and delightful to eat.
-Returning to the hotel I find a few guests playing guitar and hanging out on the wide veranda that overlooks the Main Street and the towering Wallowa Mountains, now with the blueish tint of dusk draped over the rocky peaks.
+Returning to the hotel, I find a few guests playing guitar and hanging out on the wide veranda that overlooks Main Street and the towering Wallowa Mountains, now with the blueish tint of dusk draped over the rocky peaks.

-Joseph, Oregon and the striking Wallowa Mountains will remain in my heart forever!
+Joseph, Oregon, and the striking Wallowa Mountains will remain in my heart forever!

 Joseph, Oregon and the Wallowa Mountains — planning information if you go